Achievable logoAchievable logo

 Insurable interest

-A basic rule of insurance is that before an individual can benefit from insurance, he/she must have a legitimate interest in the preservation of the life or property insured.
+A basic rule of insurance is that before an individual can benefit from insurance, they must have a legitimate interest in the preservation of the life or property insured.
 This requirement is called insurable interest.

 Subrogation